POLICY OF COLLEGIATE GIRLS’ HIGH SCHOOL REGARDING THE ADMISSION OF LEARNERS TO THE SCHOOL

 13. THE PARENTS AND THE SCHOOL/SGB

-13.3 Parents are encouraged to become involved in all the activities of the School, to offer to serve in the governance structures and support groups serving the interests of the School community, and to support the education process by interacting constructively with educators and ensuring that set work and homework is done by the learner conscientiously and punctually.
-Parents are also required to ensure that their children are properly equipped to participate fully in the tuition process and that they attend school punctually and regularly.
+13.2 Parents are encouraged to become involved in all the activities of the School, to offer to serve in the governance structures and support groups serving the interests of the School community, and to support the education process by interacting constructively with educators and ensuring that set work and homework is done by the learner conscientiously and punctually.
+Parents are also required to ensure that their children are properly equipped to participate fully in the tuition process and chosen sport codes, and that they attend school punctually and regularly.

 14. REPEATING GRADES

-14.2 The SGB may at its discretion decide to refuse a matric learner who applies for readmission, on the grounds of the School’s capacity, infrastructure and the size of the Grade 12 group to which the learner wishes to be admitted.
+14.2 The SGB may at its discretion decide to refuse a matric learner who applies for readmission, on the grounds of the School’s capacity, infrastructure and the size of the Grade 12 group and / or not being in the best interests of the other learners.

 15. THIS POLICY MAY BE AMENDED, SUPPLEMENTED, MODIFIED OR ALTERED FROM TIME TO TIME BY THE SGB.

 Information required by the SGB in addition to that required to be furnished in terms of Ministerial Policy or Provincial Policy or Law: